 If you are really only looking to join classes or travel a lot, you can also check out GuavaPass.
 It’s a month-by-month subscription that allows you to join the classes of any of their partners.
 While I haven’t seen the biggest fitness chains on it, there’s a lot of smaller, independent and higher-end gyms in Bangkok that are part of it.
 Offered programs range from AquaBiking and Crossfit to Yoga and Zumba.
 Downside is that you are not able to attend the same class more than three times per month (in some cases you can only attend once).
 Gyms use it as a marketing tool and will try hard to upsell you when you come in on a GuavaPass.

 There are a number of gyms which don’t quite fit in other categories.
-Some of them focus on personal-trainer sessions like Aspire (see also the ‘personal trainer‘ section below for more details on them), others incorporate a strong focus on nutrition and have on-site health-food restaurants like DesignYourBody (you can see part of their menu on foodpanda).
+Some of them focus on personal-trainer sessions while others incorporate a strong focus on nutrition and have on-site health-food restaurants like DesignYourBody (you can see part of their menu on foodpanda).
 Usually a bit smaller and pricier than their mall counterparts, they advertise themselves as providing more individualized attention and training.

 Another option are the sports clubs scattered throughout the city.
 Whether it’s air-conditioned badminton courts or Olympic-sized swimming pools, if you want to explore fitness options beyond running, cycling and weight lifting in comfort, you’ll find them here.